-The Associate of Arts in Education introduces students to teaching, encourages them to reflect upon and pursue teaching as a career, and prepares them for successful participation in BA-level programs at Diné College and other colleges & universities.
-Each student develops a portfolio of student learning projects completed during each course in the program.
+The Education program introduces students to teaching, encourages them to reflect upon and pursue teaching as a career, and prepares them for successful participation in BA-level programs at Diné College and other colleges.
+Students develop a portfolio of learning projects completed during each course in the program.
+General Education program requirements can be found on page 35.